-- The date by which the proclamation needs to be received.
-Be sure to include sufficient time to receive the hard copy via postal mail.
+The date by which the proclamation needs to be received.
+Be sure to include sufficient time if you'd like to receive the hard copy via postal mail.

-- The address to which the signed original proclamation should be mailed.
+The email or mailing address to which the signed proclamation should be returned.

 Content of a Proclamation

 Proclamations must not be used in whole or as part of an advertisement or commercial promotion.

 Proclamations should reflect inclusiveness, not exclusiveness, and recognize that the strength of our democracy is our diversity.
 It must not take sides in matters of political, ideological, or religious controversy, or individual convictions.

 Proclamations must have citywide significance and demonstrate relevancy to the city of Albany and its citizens.